The IFoA is incorporated by Royal Charter under which it has the role of regulating the actuarial profession, in the public interest.

-The IFoA is incorporated by Royal Charter.
-Amongst other things, the Charter defines our purpose as the regulation of the actuarial profession in the public interest.
-Our members must comply with our Charter, Bye-laws, Rules and Regulations as a condition of membership.
-This is to ensure they meet standards of behaviour, integrity and professional judgement which other members, and the public, might reasonably expect of a member of the IFoA.
+All IFoA Members, wherever they are based, must comply with the Charter, Bye-laws, Rules and Regulations, as a condition of Membership.
+This is to ensure they meet standards of behaviour which other Members, and the public, might reasonably expect of a member of the IFoA.

 - Standards and guidance